anioki/RESTful_API/README.md

   |  /api/movie-relations  | PUT       | add relations.
 Body can include: id (movie), relation_id (actor)   |
   |  /api/movie-relations  | DELETE    | delete relations by id                                             |

-If someting is wrong with request, response status code will be 400 and it will call messege about error.
+If something is wrong with request, response status code will be 400 and it will call message about error.
 If all is correct, response status code will be 200.

 Example:
 ![image](https://user-images.githubusercontent.com/77074682/122412729-7c246e00-cf8e-11eb-9fcb-7627016c5fdf.png '/api/actors GET')